Indicia-Team/support_files/Elasticsearch/document-structure.md

 # Document structure for the default Indicia Elasticsearch configuration.

 If the standard instructions for configuring Elasticsearch and Indicia are followed, then the index will contain documents structured as described below.
+Note:

+* sensitive records are represented by 2 copies of the record, one which is full precision (metadata.sensitivity_blur=F) and one which is blurred accordingly (metadata.sensitivity_blur=B).
+Non-sensitive records have no value for metadata.sensitivity_precision.
+* confidential records may be included (depending on the configuration of Logstash) but should be filtered out by your index alias.
+The confidential status is indicated by metadata.confidential.
+* training records may be included (depending on the configuration of Logstash) but should be filtered out by your index alias.
+The training status is indicated by metadata.training.

 ## Document fields